 Note: there can be variations within city and county lines.
 For more accurate rates, use the sales tax calculator.

-Calculator with rates based on address
+Improve accuracy with rates based on address

 Look up the current rate for a specific address using the same technology that powers the Avalara AvaTax rate calculation engine.